BurntNail/KingsEssayProjects/KE_Rust/README.md

 # KE_Rust
 King's Essay Rust Project.

- - Run the minigrep using `cargo run --bin minigrep`
- - Run the mandlebrot using `cargo run --bin minigrep`
- - Run the guessing game with `cargo run` or `trunk serve`
+All projects can be ran from inside their directories in the cargo workspace, and the guessing game runs a GUI with `cargo run` or a web app with `trunk serve`.